JasmineZhen218/ADproject/unet/readme.md

 > It will test the  unet model cis/home/zwang/Documents/ADproject/DatasetUnet/UnetModels/unet_tau.pth  on samples in cis/home/zwang/Documents/ADproject/DatasetUnet/Tau/Test

 Nothing will be saved after running `test.py`.
-But you will see AUC, confusion matrix, accuracy on standard output.
+But you will see AUC, confusion matrix, accuracy on terminal

 ##### Output

-Location of pretrained models(in GitHub): https://github.com/JasmineZhen218/ADproject/blob/master/unet/asset
+Location of pre-trained models(in GitHub): https://github.com/JasmineZhen218/ADproject/blob/master/unet/asset

 Location of pretrained models(in CIS file system): `cis/home/zwang/Documents/ADproject/DatasetUnet/UnetModels`